DragonHole/2023-projects-technical-questions/README.md

 # 2023 Projects Recruitment Technical Questions

+## Did q2-backend in python and partially chaos.

 Welcome, and thank you for applying to one of CSESoc Development's flagship projects!
 This repository contains all questions for our technical screening.